cosmo-grant/simpson-reversals/README.md

 Let's visualize it.

-For men over 50 with a comorbidity, men over 50 without a comorbidity, men under 50 with a comorbidity, ..., women under 50 without a combordity, *lower* recovery rates**:
+For men over 50 with a comorbidity, men over 50 without a comorbidity, men under 50 with a comorbidity, ..., women under 50 without a combordity, *lower* recovery rates:

 <p align="center">
 <img src="second_4.png">